Nikita-stud/development-platforms-ca/README.md

-# SQL, EXPRESS, TYPESCRIPT run Database
+# SQL, EXPRESS, TYPESCRIPT ran Database

 Endpoints built with Express and TypeScript for managing news articles with user authentication, where data is stored and retrieved from within SQL database